 – locations and details from more than 1,800 regions

 |MyHeritage DNA||$||– your origins across 2,114 regions||saliva||3 to 4 weeks|

 While DNA test kits offer the ability to test for some aspects of your health and genealogy from the comfort of your home, these options may not be as accurate as clinical versions you might obtain in a medical setting.

-If you’re looking to find out your risk for cancer, some DNA tests might reveal risk factors for certain mutations.
+If you’re looking to find out your risk of cancer, some DNA tests might reveal risk factors for certain mutations.
 This doesn’t necessarily mean you’ll go on to develop cancer, however.

 For any positive food sensitivities you find on a home test, you may consider following up with an allergist or immunologist for further testing.
 One concern about these types of home tests is the possibility of false positives.

-If you’re concerned about potentially serious underlying illnesses such as cancer and heart disease, you should skip home testing and see your doctor right away.
+If you’re concerned about potentially serious underlying illnesses, such as cancer and heart disease, skip home testing and contact your doctor right away.

 If you’re simply interested in your overall health and genealogy, you may consider a DNA test kit for informational purposes only.
-Before buying, make sure you consider the following:
+Before buying, consider the following:

 - the cost of the kit, including whether you can use FSA/HSA funds

 - any “FDA authorization” (which doesn’t mean the same thing as FDA approval)